What is HP car finance?

 Cons

-- Less flexibility: if you like to change cars every few years, a HP deal might not give you the freedom to do that as easily compared to a PCP finance agreement.
+- Less flexibility: If you like to change cars every few years, an HP deal might not give you the freedom to do that as easily as a PCP finance agreement.

 Get a quick Hire Purchase quote today